 - Estimate the time needed to do these Tasks

-In this step the individual team members
+In this step the team members meet individually (1-on-1) with the team-lead, architect, peer, or coach.

 In an Agile environment the self-organizing team will decide how to organize this among themselves.